 Here it is folks – December has landed!
 Who knew 30 days could come and go in such a short space of time?

 Did I achieve my goals, I hear you ask?
 Let’s take a look!
-If you count ‘Shopping At Tesco’ by Jaq Hazell a book then yes.
-It was an interesting read and it’s review can be found in the post titled ‘Hello and goodbye!’
+If you count ‘Shopping At Tesco’ by Jaq Hazell as a book then yes.
+It was an interesting read.
 Revision has semi started, with past papers started but with notes and some notes actually written.
 Not long until the exams now!
-I also mde it to Irish Dancing every week plus 5 trips to the gym – that’s well beyond what I expected from myself!
+I also made it to Irish Dancing every week plus 5 trips to the gym – that’s well beyond what I expected from myself!
 If this continues next semester then I will be very proud.
 I did get some nights where I properly slept.
 Not a lot but I didn’t get ill!
 An average of 6 hours a night is acceptable if not very good for a university student.
 The final goal was a bit of an optimistic goal… Considering a lot of the time online was either during breaks or actually for work I feel this wasn’t too bad.

 Decembers’ goals?
 They’re quite simple really: